fenago/python-networking-sysadmins/scripting/lab_guides/Lab_12.md

 testing purposes only, but this is not a good option in a production environment because of security purpose.

-When an SSH connection is established, you can[]{#id326166977 .indexterm} do any configuration or operation that you want on your device.
+When an SSH connection is established, you can do any configuration or operation that you want on your device.
 Here, we created a few virtual
 LANs on a remote device.
 After creating VLANs, we just closed the connection.